 Jacqueline Lyanga, Founder

 Jacqueline Lyanga is the US Delegate for the Berlin Film Festival (Berlinale), with a mandate that covers film programming and industry.
 Prior to this role, Lyanga was the Head of DEI at IMDb.
-Before joining IMDb, Lyanga was the Artistic Director of Film Independent in Los Angeles.
-In this role, she developed strategies for Film Independent’s year-round programming initiatives, and partnerships, and curated screenings and events for the organization at venues across Los Angeles, including the immersive storytelling showcase The Portal, which she launched as Guest Director at LA Film Festival in 2018, and The New Wave, in partnership with KCRW and MOCA, a new event that launched in October 2019 that is a showcase of inspiring, dynamic, and bold visions of inclusion, independence and innovation.
+Before joining IMDb, Lyanga was the Artistic Director of Film Independent in Los Angeles where she developed strategies for Film Independent’s year-round programming initiatives, and partnerships, and curated screenings and events for the organization at venues across Los Angeles.
+She launched the immersive storytelling showcase The Portal, for Film Independent as Guest Director at LA Film Festival in 2018, as well as The New Wave in October 2019, in partnership with KCRW and MOCA, another new event for the organization, that was a showcase of inspiring, dynamic, and bold visions of inclusion, independence and innovation.

-Prior to working at Film Independent, Jacqueline was the Director of AFI FEST presented by Audi, the American Film Institute’s (AFI) annual international film festival in Los Angeles for eight years, from 2010 to 2018.
-She worked for AFI as a programmer and producer of year-round and festival programs prior to that from 2005 to 2009.
+Prior to working at Film Independent, Jacqueline was the Director of AFI FEST presented by Audi, the American Film Institute’s (AFI) annual international film festival in Los Angeles for eight years, from 2010 to 2018, and a programmer and producer of year-round and festival programs for AFI from 2005 to 2009.